Voit, Torres homer as Yankees beat Rays 5-1 to force Game 5

-The Yankees bounced back from consecutive losses against their AL East rivals to set up a showdown between Cole and Tyler Glasnow on Friday night.
+The Yankees bounced back from two straight losses against their AL East rivals to set up an expected showdown between aces Gerrit Cole of New York and Blake Snell of Tampa Bay on Friday night.

-Asked the Yankees mentality for Game 5, Voit said, ”We’re going to win it.”

-And with Cole on the mound, ”We’re locked and loaded,” Voit said.

-Cole, backed by four home runs, won 9-3 in the series opener Monday and will be pitching on short rest for the first time in his big league career.
-Yankees manager Aaron Boone said the decision was made when Cole walked past his of office Thursday and made eye contact.
+Cole, backed by four home runs, beat Snell 9-3 in the series opener Monday and will be pitching on short rest for the first time in his big league career.

 The Game 5 winner will remain in San Diego to face the Houston Astros in the AL Championship Series starting Sunday night.